totalspectrum/spin2cpp/doc/general.md

 #### General Guidelines

 Try to keep inline assembly as simple as possible.
 Use the high level language for loops and conditional control structures; the high level language is there for a reason!
+Generally the flexspin optimizer is fairly good at optimizing simple loops.

 ### Inline assembly in bytecode